What are Benzodiazepines?

 When someone who has become dependent on benzos quits taking the drug abruptly, they will experience highly unpleasant withdrawal symptoms.
 In some cases, these withdrawal symptoms can be dangerous and even life-threatening.
-This is why you should never just stop taking benzos.
-If you are ready to quit, the safest route is through a benzo detox in Stuart, Florida.
+This is why you should never just stop taking benzos, or “quit cold turkey”.
+If you are ready to quit, the safest route is through a benzo detox.

 Dangers Of Benzodiazepine Abuse

-Benzos are responsible for overdoses, deaths, and accidents.
-They have also caused serious physical and mental health issues, such as:
+Benzos are responsible for overdoses, deaths, and numerous kinds of accidents.
+They can cause serious physical and mental health issues, such as:

 - Heart and liver problems

 Additionally, recent studies have found that people who abuse benzos are experiencing neurological issues like memory loss and cognitive decline.
 Some have even linked it to an increased risk of dementia.
 These problems are proving to be long-term and even permanent.
 Specific issues include:

 - Difficulty making decisions